Review by Mike Finkelstein

 And yet, what if the action-platforming dynamic wasn't the real goal with the Castlevania series?
 What if Castlevania II wasn't a one-off game, but the original intent for where the series would evolve to?
 While we can't see into the minds of the men behind the original games, we can take a peek at what they potentially thought Castlevania would become.
 Released in Japan (and then eventually parts of Europe and, oddly, Brazil -- all places that had the MSX2 Computer system), Vampire Killer gives us an alternate take on the original game in the series.

-Published one month after the original Castlevania (so, obviously, the two games were developed side-by-side), Vampire Killer opens much the same as we'd expect: Simon enters into Dracula's castle, kicks ass and takes names through seven stages, all so he can defeat the foul vampire and save the land of Romania.
-Many of the stages are similar, Simon still has his weapon, and his sub-weapons are all waiting to be discovered.
+Published one month after the original Castlevania (so, obviously, the two games were developed side-by-side), Vampire Killer opens much the same as we'd expect: Simon enters into Castle Dracula, kicks ass and takes names through seven stages, all so he can defeat the foul vampire, Dracula, and save the land of Wallachia.
+Many of the stages are similar, Simon still has his whip, and his sub-weapons are all waiting to be discovered.

 And yet, all is not the same.
 To advance through the game, players have to find keys hidden throughout sections of each stage -- in candles, in parts of walls, in hard to reach places.
 Stages are broken into four parts, and the player has to find a skeleton key to unlock doors and gain access to the next section.
 Levels are capped by bosses -- the same as from Castlevania -- and everything culminates in a similar (although eventually quite different) battle with Dracula.